reumandc/ReumanWalter_ESA_StatisticalMethodsWebinar/README.md

 on Jon's and Dan's  machines, so no guarantees if a lot of time has passed since then.
 We made no efforts at long-term reproducibility, but our R and package versions are listed below.

-To recompile the talk slides, compile the latex in `talk`, under the file name `TheTalk.tex`.
+AFTER having run the R codes, to recompile the talk slides, compile the latex in `talk`, under the file name `TheTalk.tex`.
+You have to do this after you run R codes because the R codes generate the figures which are then sucked up into the latex doc.
+Without those figures, the latex won't compile.
 This is ordinary beamer latex.
 This can be done from within R studio if you have it configured correctly.
 The pdflatex command from the ubuntu command line can also work.